 John Anthony Castro, J.D., LL.M., is the Managing Partner of Castro & Co., the author of International Taxation in Plain English as well as International Estate Planning in Plain English, an esteemed graduate of Georgetown University Law Center in Washington DC where he earned a Master of Laws in Taxation, an OPM Fellow at Harvard Business School, and an internationally recognized tax attorney with offices in New York, Los Angeles, Miami, Chicago, Dallas, and Washington DC.
 Mr. Castro has been covered in Forbes, Tax Analysts, Entrepreneur, International Business Times, Nevada Law Journal, Sydney Morning Herald, and the SMSF Adviser.
 This International Tax Online Law Journal has been recognized by NYU Law Library as a reputable and authoritative legal source.

-A question that often comes up with clients is: what in the world are temporary work-related impairment expenses?
-“Temporary work-related impairment expenses,” to be defined below, are legally deductible pursuant to three separate and distinct sections of the Internal Revenue Code: 67(b)(6)/(d)(1)-(2), 162, and 212.
+A question that often comes up with clients reviewing their 2018 and 2019 tax returns is: what in the world are temporary work-related impairment expenses?
+Referred to in tax year 2020 as "Work-Connected Impairment Prevention Expenses," to be defined below, are legally deductible pursuant to three separate and distinct sections of the Internal Revenue Code: 67(b)(6)/(d)(1)-(2), 162, and 212.